rberthin/BD_TOOLS/README.md

 **List on functions :**
-- *Radial distribution function (rdf)*: BD TOOLS allows the computation of RDF from an XYZ trajectory, with a cubic box.
-The number of reference / observed particles can change during time.
+- *Radial distribution function (rdf)*: BD TOOLS allows the computation of RDF from an XYZ trajectory, for a cubic box with 3D periodic boundary conditions.
+The number of reference / observed particles can change in time.